amazon-archives/aws-full-stack-template/README.md

     3. Provide a project name (must be lowercase, letters only, and **under ten characters**).
 This is used when naming your resources, e.g. tables, etc.
     4. After reviewing, check the blue box for creating IAM resources.
 4. Choose **Create stack**.
 This will take ~15 minutes to complete.
+5. Once the CloudFormation deployment is complete, check the status of the build in the [CodePipeline](https://console.aws.amazon.com/codesuite/codepipeline/pipelines) console and ensure it has succeeded.
 5. Sign into your application
-    1. The output of the CloudFormation stack creation will provide a CloudFront URL (in the *Outputs* section of your stack details page).
-Copy and paste the CloudFront URL into your browser.
+    1. The output of the CloudFormation stack creation will provide a CloudFront URL (in the **Outputs** table of the stack details page).
+Click the link or copy and paste the CloudFront URL into your browser.
     2. You can sign into your application by registering an email address and a password.
 Choose **Sign up to explore the demo** to register.
 The registration/login experience is run in your AWS account, and the supplied credentials are stored in Amazon Cognito.
 *Note: given that this is a demo application, we highly suggest that you do not use an email and password combination that you use for other purposes (such as an AWS account, email, or e-commerce site).*
     3. Once you provide your credentials, you will receive a verification code at the email address you provided.
 Upon entering this verification code, you will be signed into the application.